rdai10/liferay-2020-gartner-mq-demo/dealer-portal/README.md

 ## Resources
 ### Setup steps:
-- Create an empty page with 2 Columns (30/70) layout.
+- Create an empty widget page with 2 Columns (30/70) layout.
+  - Create children pages as shown on mockup (For example: _Quick Reference_, _Safe Driving_).
+  - Create grandchildren pages as _Link to URL_ for the child page called _Driving_.
-- Place _Navigation Menu_ widget on the left side of the page.
+- Place _Navigation Menu_ widget on the left side of the Resourcse page.
   - Under _Configuration_, find _Set Up_ tab and select [_resources-nav_][1] under _Display Templates_.
 - Place _Knownledge Base Article_ widget on the right side of the page.
   - Under _Look and Feel Configuration_, find _Application Decorators_ and select _Barebone_.